Hiring for retail — skills, personality, and retention strategies

 - Fluency in Spanish or other languages commonly spoken in your market

-- Clean, neat appearance and friendly manner
+- Maintaining a clean, neat appearance and friendly manner

 - Aptitude for keeping up with ever-changing point-of-sale technology

 When talking to candidates, “[l]et them know that they’ll get new job skills, whether they are with you for three months or three years,” says Bob Phibbs, owner of The Retail Doctor.
 “Make sure they know that they will be gaining skills that they will need to be successful in any job.”

 Hiring for retail — look for the right personality:

 While certain skills can be acquired relatively quickly, personality traits are more ingrained and harder to teach.
 A few very beneficial characteristics to look for when recruiting for retail include:

 - Enthusiasm for the product and the company brand

 - Desire to engage customers